 December!
-Now that the Christmas season is around the corner, we don’t have to be in denial anymore about listening to those bad Christmas songs in the past month.
+Now that the Christmas season is around the corner, we no longer have to deny the urge to listen to to those cringey Christmas songs in the month before Christmas.
 Finally, the time has come for us to embrace the long-awaited Christmas joy.
 Here in Germany you can’t say Christmas without thinking of Christmas markets.
-And since we have mentioned German Christmas market we started daydreaming about sipping some tasty Glühwein surrounded by festively decorated markets.
+And since we have mentioned it, we started daydreaming about sipping some tasty Glühwein surrounded by festively decorated markets.
 It’s the traditional and long-established German Weihnachtsmarkt!

 The German Christmas Market Chronicles

-To this day the German Christmas market is an important part of the German cultural heritage and needless to say one of our favourite parts of the German culture!
-In Germany alone more than 1,400 Christmas markets have been counted in 2017.
-These markets can differ slightly, depending on the region but the overall formula for success is the same on every market: Glühwein and a cosy and heart-warming atmosphere!
+To this day, the German Christmas market is an important part of the German cultural heritage and, needless to say, one of our favourite parts of the German culture!
+In Germany alone, more than 1,400 Christmas markets were counted in 2017.
+These markets can differ depending on the region but the overall formula for success is the same on every market: Glühwein and a cosy, heart-warming atmosphere!

 What to buy at a German Christmas Market

-The offer at a German christmas market can be quite overwhelming since there are so many different items you can choose from.
-To help you navigate the Christmas markets this year here is a list of top things you could buy:
+The choice at a German Christmas market can be quite overwhelming since there are so many different items you can choose from.
+To help you navigate the Christmas markets this year, here is a list of top things you could buy:

 Top things to buy at a German Christmas market: